 - Pleural plaque (patches of thick scar tissue on the lining of the lung)

-Living or working in a building containing asbestos materials that are undamaged and undisturbed is not dangerous.
-It is only when asbestos products are worked with that the fibres are released into the air, causing health problems.
-Each of Australia’s states and territories have their own guidelines for working with these materials.
-If you are going to be working with asbestos, or need to remove materials containing asbestos, it is best to consult these guidelines before commencing work.
+If you live or work in a building that contains asbestos materials, it is not dangerous so long as the materials are undamaged and undisturbed.
+It is only when asbestos products are worked with causing the fibres to be released into the air, that serious health risks arise.
+Each Australian state and territory has its own guidelines for working with these materials.
+If you’re going to work with asbestos, or need to remove materials containing asbestos, it is best to consult these guidelines before commencing work.

 What if my property has Asbestos?

 Inspect My Home have professional inspectors who are qualified to carry out asbestos testing and asbestos audits on commercial properties.
-If you are unsure whether your building contains asbestos, the team at Inspect My Home can assess the property, and, if needed, develop an asbestos management plan.
+If you are not sure whether your building contains asbestos, the team at Inspect My Home can assess the property, and, if needed, develop an asbestos management plan.